Isospin sum rules for the nonleptonic $B$ decays: Generation of isospin sum rule for decay

-where $X_\omega = \langle D^{n} M^l_m |O^{j}_{k} |\overline B_{i}\rangle$ is the reduced matrix element and $(C_\omega)_{\alpha\beta\gamma}=(D_\alpha)^{n}(M_\beta)_{m}^{l} H^{j}_{k}(\overline B_\gamma)_i$ is the Clebsch-Gordan (CG) coefficient \cite{Eckart30,Wigner59}.
+where $X_\omega = \langle D^{n} M^l_m |O^{j}_{k} |\overline B_{i}\rangle$ is the reduced matrix element, and $(C_\omega)_{\alpha\beta\gamma}=(D_\alpha)^{n}(M_\beta)_{m}^{l} H^{j}_{k}(\overline B_\gamma)_i$ is the Clebsch-Gordan (CG) coefficient \cite{Eckart30,Wigner59}.
 The isospin lowering operator $I_-$ is

-$I_-^n$ operating on an object means $I_-$ operating on it $n$ times.
+Operating $I_-^n$ on an object means applying $I_-$ on it $n$ times.
 If the effective Hamiltonian \eqref{h} is zero under $I_-^n$, i.e., $I_-^n\,H=0$, it follows that

 One can apply $I_-^n$ to the initial/final states and expand the results with the initial/final states as bases.
-The LHS of Eq.~\eqref{rule} is turned into sum of several decay amplitudes and the RHS of Eq.~\eqref{rule} is still zero.
+The LHS of Eq.~\eqref{rule} is then turned into sum of several decay amplitudes and the RHS of Eq.~\eqref{rule} remains zero.
 Then an isospin sum rule is obtained.